 Manage secret groups

 Secret groups contain collections of runtime variables or build arguments that will be inherited by services and jobs.

-To create or modify a group of secrets, open the secrets section from the project menu.
+To create or modify a group of secrets, open the secrets page from the project menu.

 Enter the secrets as key value pairs, in JSON format, or import from a

 You can restrict these secrets to specific services or jobs within your project from the group settings page of a secret group.

 Secrets from an unrestricted group will be inherited by all services or jobs within the project that use the type of secret set in the group.